String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

 \subsection{Partially broken global supersymmetry}

-Non-linear realizations of symmetries and their role in symmetry breaking has long been a topic of interest \cite{Callan:1969sn}.
+Non-linear realisations of symmetries and their role in symmetry breaking has long been a topic of interest \cite{Callan:1969sn}.
 This topic was studied by Witten in \cite{Witten:1981nf}, laying significant foundations for this area of research within the context of supersymmetry.
 It was initially assumed that if some supersymmetry was broken by the vacuum, then in fact all of the supersymmetry was broken.
 However, Hughes and Polchinski \cite{Hughes:1986dn} demonstrated a more general framework for realising supersymmetry algebras in which it was possible to break only some of the supersymmetry.
 This gave rise to the subject of PBGS.
+We will briefly review the basic ideas, following \cite{Hughes:1986dn} and how those ideas apply to the model under consideration.
+We refer the reader to the references for further details.

-The idea is that, given a spacetime symmetry group $G$, this is built from a collection of broken symmetries $\{Z_a\}$ and unbroken symmetries $\{U_s\}$.
+The starting point is a spacetime symmetry group $G$, built from a collection of broken and unbroken symmetries generated by $\{Z_a\}$ and $\{U_s\}$ respectively.
 The unbroken symmetries form a subgroup of $G$, with commutation relations

-As such, these symmetries are linearly realised in the theory.
+and are linearly realised in the theory.
 We can split the unbroken generators up in to two types of symmetry: those corresponding to translations or supersymmetries, $\{P_s\}$, and those corresponding to internal symmetries, $\{V_s\}$.
+The goal is to construct a non-linear realisation of the coset $G/U$.
+The key insight of \cite{Hughes:1986dn} was to construct a group element of $G$ as